Translational Investigator Program

 Some members of TIP choose to ‘short-track’ into fellowship via the ABIM’s Research Pathway, in which residency training is completed in 2 years in exchange for additional research time during fellowship.
 However, there is no requirement to short-track, and participants may elect to complete 3 full years of clinical training.
 Our goal is to provide the best experience for each individual in preparation for a physician-scientist career.
 The decision to short-track is made jointly between the trainee and the residency program and does not affect the fellowship guarantee.

-TIP is led by Ravi Majeti, MD/PhD (Hematology), Jeffrey Glenn, MD/PhD (Gastroenterology) and Joy Wu, MD/PhD (Endocrinology), and Vinicio de Jesus Perez (Pulmonary and Critical Care Medicine).
+TIP is led by Ravi Majeti, MD/PhD (Hematology), Jeffrey Glenn, MD/PhD (Gastroenterology), Joy Wu, MD/PhD (Endocrinology), and Vinicio de Jesus Perez (Pulmonary and Critical Care Medicine).
 The application process for TIP is described on this page.
 Please feel free to contact the residency leadership if you have any questions about TIP.